Starting a Chapter or Looking to Use Best Practices – Here Are Some Things to Think About

 Are there new nominations each meeting or do the un-chosen nominations stay in the hat until they are chosen?

 This is a small detail but you will have to decide what happens to the two nominations that aren’t chosen each time.
 Some chapters keep every past nomination in the hat while others empty the hat each time and start fresh.

-If you choose to keep names in the hat over time, keep in mind that the member that put that name in the hat might not be attending the meeting where it finally gets chosen so you would have to put it back in and pull another one.
+If you choose to keep names in the hat over time, keep in mind that the member that put that name in the hat might not be attending the meeting where it finally gets chosen so you would have to put it back in and pull another one or have a system in place to have members alert you in advance if they will not be attending.
 Chapters that empty the hat each time only have names in the hat from people at the meeting so there will be someone to present the charity if the name is picked.
 And remember, you can always ask the two nominations that were not selected whether they want to be put back into the hat.

 If a member has to miss a meeting, will you allow another member to vote for them by proxy?

 Some chapters will give another member an extra ballot if they bring the check of the absent member to the meeting.
 Others only allow members who are present at the meeting to vote.

 The advantages of allowing proxy voting are incenting members to bring checks from absentee members instead of having to collect them later, and keeping members engaged who may not be able to attend as they may be able to communicate their choice in real time to the member who has their ballot.
 The disadvantage, particularly for those groups who choose their presenters ahead of time, is having a member actively campaign to collect checks from everyone they know who won’t be present.
 Presenting members who don’t have a large base of contacts within the group may view this as being unfair to them.

 I represent a nonprofit and am looking for funding, what should I do?